Iraneus/betamedneed/index.md

 # Enabling more timely & quality medical care

-Medneed enables medical care providers to readily have the medications and supplies they need on demand.
+Medneed helps medical care providers to readily have the medications and supplies they need on demand.